 - Describe your personal and practical goals.
 Ideally, goals would fall under the following categories:

-What type and length of program do you think will best suit your goals and your personal needs?- Discuss the options.
+- Discuss the options.
 Extended study programs — three-week field extensions of an on-campus course — can be a good option for students who for whatever reason are not in a position to participate in a semester-long program.
 They take place in January following the fall semester or May after the spring semester ends.

 - What are the deadlines and steps for applying for your program of interest?
 Refer to timing and application information.